-- Enter the Code shown and click on Proceed to submit data entered.
+- Enter the code shown and click on Proceed to submit data entered.
 Now, a confirmation screen will be displayed.
 If the taxpayer confirms the data entered in the challan, it will be re-directed to the Net-Banking/Debit Card payment site of the selected bank.
-If data needs editing, the user can do the same by clicking ‘Edit’.
+If the data needs editing, the user can do the same by clicking ‘Edit’.

-- At the Net-Banking site, the taxpayer should login to the Net-Banking site with the user id & password provided by the bank for net-banking purpose and enter relevant payment details like basic tax, surcharge, cess, interest, penalty etc..
-Select the relevant bank account in case of multiple accounts with internet facility for the same login.
+- At the Net-Banking site, the taxpayer should login to the Net-Banking site with the user id & password provided by the bank for net-banking purpose and enter relevant online payment details like basic tax, surcharge, cess, interest, penalty etc. Select the relevant bank account in case of multiple accounts with internet facility for the same login.